amgadelhosieny/CICD-pipeline-for-nodejs/README.md

 ```

 ## Step 3: Install Git and clone repository from GitHub

-To install git, run below commands in the terminal window:
+To install git, run below commands in the terminal:

 ```bash
 sudo apt-get update -y